Andresevix/blog/about.md

 ---
 layout: page
-title: About
+title: Want to know about me?
+Let's see...
 permalink: /about/
 ---
-Want to know about me?
-Let's see...

 #Personal

 * Name: Andrés Chacin